The Value Of Life And Consciousness: Biocentrism And Biocentric Views

 Biocentrism and the inherent value of all living things

-Many preservationists and animal rights activists will argue the intrinsic value of living things, some to the point of seeking legal standing similar to that given to humans for trees and animals.
+Many preservationists and animal rights activists will argue the intrinsic value of all life, some to the point of seeking legal standing similar to that given to humans for trees and animals.
 After all, the natural world is a holistic environment, with a delicate balance of everything from the largest plant structures to the smallest microorganisms playing a role in ecosystems.
-Even though animals may not think like us, animal sense perceptions explore the world in ways we may not understand.
+Even though animals may not think like us, animal understanding and sense perceptions explore the world in ways we may not understand.

 Biocentric Universe Theory: Space and time spring from life itself

 Biocentrism even has a role to play in larger spaces.
-Quantum theory has posited through a biocentric universe theory that the concepts of time, space, and the cosmos spring from life itself.
+Quantum theory has posited, through a biocentric universe theory, that the concepts of time, space, and the cosmos spring from life itself.
+This idea turns the universe inside out, suggesting that physical reality only exists as a result of consciousness.
 In other words, if external physical objects are not perceived, do they exist?
 Is perception the matrix of the universe, or does the universe exist outside of what we observe?
 Do physical events occur independent of observation?
-These questions have been on the minds of philosophers for years, and are still being explored today.
+Or does consciousness shape reality?
+These questions have been on the minds of philosophers and theoretical physicists for years, and the ideas presented by biocentrism are still being explored today by researchers interested in the true nature of real existence.

 Some principles of biocentrism ethics